 Aside from the size, you may want to consider the speed rating and the load index to achieve optimum performance, safety, and fuel economy.
-Moreover, the manufactured date, materials used, maximum permissible pressure are some of the other information you can find in the sidewall of your tires.
+Moreover, the manufactured date, materials used, and maximum permissible pressure are some of the other information you can find in the sidewall of your tires.
 And we will help you decipher each alphanumeric code.

 How to read the numbers on tires: Tire Size or specification

 LT – The letters denote light trucks.
-It is a tire class for heavier vehicles such as SUVs, vans, pickup trucks.
+It is a tire class for heavier vehicles such as SUVs, vans, and pickup trucks.

 ST – The letters mean special trailer service.
-These are tire classes for much heavier trucks, including heavy trucks and trailers.
+These are tire classes for much heavier trucks, including trucks and trailers.

 C – This tire class is less common.
 It means commercial which were designed for commercial vans and delivery trucks.